markgobbin/cleaningData/CodeBook.md

 #Code book
 This data set contains measurements of accelerometer and gyroscope 3-axial raw signals

-The first two columns are "Subject" and "Activity".
+The first two columns in my tidy data set are "Subject" and "Activity".
 The subject is a participant in the study numbered 1 to 30.
 The activity is a label specifying whether someone was walking, standing, sitting, etc.

 All the columns after those two are the means taken of means and standard deviations of the following accelerometer data features: